-The Hanken Lab studies the evolution of morphology, developmental biology, and systematics.
-Most work focuses on amphibians but otherwise addresses a wide range of topics, taxa, and methodologies.
-The latter range from laboratory-based molecular analyses to extensive field surveys.
+The Hanken Lab studies the evolution of morphology, developmental biology and systematics.
+Most work focuses on amphibians but otherwise addresses a wide range of topics, taxa and methodologies.
+The latter range from laboratory-based molecular and experimental analyses to field inventories.

-Current subjects include the evolution of craniofacial patterning invertebrates; the developmental basis of life-history evolution; systematics, taxonomy and evolution of African frogs and neotropical and Asian salamanders; and amphibian declines and conservation.
-Active field programs are maintained in Mexico, China and Africa.
-We also are very active in the Encyclopedia of Life, and especially EOL's Learning + Education group, which is based at MCZ.
+Current subjects include the evolution of craniofacial patterning in vertebrates; the developmental basis of life-history evolution; systematics, taxonomy and evolution of neotropical frogs and salamanders; and digital imaging of museum collections.
+Active field programs are maintained in Mexico and Brazil.